Gwalior: Etymology and History

 Around the 9th century, the Gurjara-Pratihara dynasty controlled Gwalior and during their rule, they constructed the Teli ka Mandir temple.
-The Kachchhapaghata dynasty ruled the area c.950 –c.1192 CE, leaving remarkable architectural works such as the Sasbahu Temple.
-In 1021, Gwalior was attacked by forces led by Mahmud Ghazni but they were repelled.
+The Kachchhapaghata dynasty ruled the area c.950 –c.1192 CE, leaving remarkable architectural works such as the Sas and Bahu Temples.
+In 1021, Gwalior was attacked by forces led by Mahmud Ghazni.

 In 1231 Iltutmish, ruler of the Mamluk dynasty of the Delhi Sultanate, captured Gwalior after an 11-month-long effort and from then till the 13th century it remained under Muslim rule.
 In 1375, Raja Veer Singh was made the ruler of Gwalior and he founded the rule of the Tomar clan.
 During those years, Gwalior saw its golden period.
 The Jain Sculptures at Gwalior Fort were built under Tomar rule.
-Man Singh Tomar made his dream palace, the Man Mandir Palace which is now a tourist attraction at Gwalior Fort.
+Man Singh Tomar a Tomar Rajput made his dream palace, the Man Mandir Palace which is now a tourist attraction at Gwalior Fort.
 Babur described it as "the pearl in the necklace of forts of India and not even the winds could touch its masts".
 The daily light and sound show organised there apprise about the history of the Gwalior Fort and Man Mandir Palace.
 By the 15th century, the city had a noted singing school which was attended by the prominent figure of Hindustani classical music, Tansen.
 After death of Mughal Emperor Aurangzeb the Jat ruler Bhim Singh Rana captured Gwalior from Mughals.
-Later in the 1830s, the Scindia Dynastys captured Gwalior and it remained a princely state during the period of British rule.
+Later in the 1740s, the Scindia Dynasty captured Gwalior from the Jats.
+It remained a princely state during the period of British rule.

-Chaturbhuj Temple at Gwalior Fort claims the world's very first occurrence of zero as a written number.
+Chaturbhuj Temple at Gwalior Fort has the world's very first occurrence of zero as a written number.

 Rebellion of 1857

-Gwalior is also known for not participating in the 1857 rebellion, mainly due to non-co-operation with Rani Lakshmibai.
+Gwalior was major centre in the 1857 rebellion, mainly because of Rani Lakshmibai.
 After Kalpi (Jhansi) fell into the hands of the British on 24 May 1858, Lakshmibai sought shelter at Gwalior Fort.
-The Maharaja of Gwalior, Jayajirao Scindia, was not willing to give up his fort without a fight as he was a strong ally of the British, but after negotiations, his troops capitulated and the rebels took possession of the fort.
-The British attacked Gwalior in no time, the battle was fought by Lakshmibai.
+The Maharaja of Gwalior, was not willing to give up his fort, but after negotiations, his troops capitulated and the rebels took possession of the fort.
+The British swifty charged against Gwalior in no time, the battle was fought by Lakshmibai.
 Indian forces numbered around 20,000, and British forces around 1,600 troops.
 Lakshmibai's example is remembered to this day by Indian nationalists.
-She died fighting, and Gwalior was free from rebels.
-There is a statue of Lakshmibai on her horse which commemorates her contribution to the fight for independence.
+She died fighting in Gwalior.
+There is a statue erected at the cenotaph (Samadhi) of Lakshmibai on her horse at Chhatri of Rani Lakshmibai in Gwalior's Phoolbagh area where she died and was cremated which commemorates her contribution to the fight for independence.
 Tantia Tope and Rao Sahib escaped.
 Tantia Tope was later captured and hanged in April 1859.